HugoSoub/jaffle-shop_test/README.md

 # 🏢​ – Data Engineering exercice

-This project is technical evaluation, based on the official [`jaffle-shop`](https://github.com/dbt-labs/jaffle-shop).
+- This project is technical evaluation, based on the official [`jaffle-shop`](https://github.com/dbt-labs/jaffle-shop).
+- For part two, all files are located in the path: `.\models\mdpi`
+- The profiles.yml file is located in the `.\profiles folder`.
 ## 📦 1.
 Technical Architecture

 ### 🐋 Docker